JanBessai/ecoop2021artifacts/README.md

 is a true statement.
 This command will compile all source files.

 The testing framework depends upon JUnit 5.

+Compile the C# case study using the .NET Core SDK which you can Download and install
+(https://dotnet.microsoft.com/download/dotnet/3.1).
+Open a terminal/console window and switch to the subfolder `coco_sharp/CoCo.Tests`.
+Enter the command `dotnet test` and the program will compile and all missing (and necessary) components will be downloaded.
+On a Windows 10 installation, find this executable in `C:\Program Files\dotnext\dotnet.exe`; on Linux, make sure it is accessible from your `Path` variable.

+The unit tests are automatically executed, and the test results are displayed.

 ## Expression Problem